rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 }
 ```

-Running this simulation with different values of `k` will yield the following:
+Running this simulation with different values of `k` will yield the following (we will come back to the meaning of `k` in a later stage):

 ![Results experiment 1](images/Cache small cumulative.png)